|

 We are constantly monitoring what and how the attendees are configuring

-asked to install VNC so that we can even see their keystrokes the
+or Teamviewer so that we can even see their keystrokes the

 moment they enter them (just as in the exam)